Please find below some of your possible great questions and our answers regarding the present visa rule and regulation of Tibet.

 Answer: The visa process doesn’t take several days.
-It can be applied and collected within a day too but the Embassy will charge rush fee to issue the visa on same day.
+It can be applied and collected within a day too but the Embassy will charge a rush fee to issue the visa on the same day.
 If you would like to avoid the rush fee, you have to apply a week (5 working days) in advance.
 This is a normal process.

-Question: Can I process the visa application with Photocopy of the Passport??
+Question: Can I process the visa application with Photocopy of the Passport?

 Answer: No!
-You are not allowed to travel in Tibet only with Tibet group visa.
+You are not allowed to travel in Tibet only with a Tibet group visa.
 You must buy a complete tour package through a tour operator.
-The tour package should include a tour guide (for the entire journey), a private transport (Land Cruiser or Van) and all necessary travel permits.
+The tour package should include a tour guide (for the entire journey), a private transport (Land cruiser or Van) and all necessary travel permits.

-Question: I want to travel in the group to keep the tour cost lower, but after Lhasa I would like to travel on my own.
-Is it possible??
+Question: I want to travel in the group to keep the tour cost lower, but after Lhasa, I would like to travel on my own.
+Is it possible?

 Answer: Yes!
 This is possible!
 We can manage a separate group visa for you and you can still travel in the group up to Lhasa.
-From Lhasa you can simply split with the group and travel to mainland China or fly out from Lhasa to mainland China or Kathmandu.
+From Lhasa, you can simply split with the group and travel to mainland China or fly out from Lhasa to mainland China or Kathmandu.

-Question: After finishing tour in Lhasa, can I split with my group and travel in Tibet on my own?
+Question: After finishing the tour in Lhasa, can I split with my group and travel in Tibet on my own?

-Answer: After finishing tour in Lhasa, you can split with your group and travel on your own but staying in Tibet without company is not allowed so if you would like stay some more days in Lhasa then you have to buy at least the accommodations with travel agency because of they need to know that where you are staying during your stay in Lhasa city.
+Answer: After finishing tour in Lhasa, you can split with your group and travel on your own but staying in Tibet without company is not allowed so if you would like to stay some more days in Lhasa then you have to buy at least the accommodations with travel agency because of they need to know that where you are staying during your stay in Lhasa city.

 Answer: Yes!
 The Tibet group visa is valid for mainland China as well.
-After finishing tour in Tibet, you can travel to mainland China with the same group visa.
+After finishing the tour in Tibet, you can travel to mainland China with the same group visa.

-Question: What is the longest possible Tibet group visa can I get from the Chinese Embassy??
+Question: What is the longest possible Tibet group visa can I get from the Chinese Embassy?

 Answer: The longest Tibet group visa that can be arranged from the Embassy in Kathmandu is for 30 days only.
-This means, even you book an 8 days OR 10 days, we can still provide a visa that will be valid for 30 days.
+This means, even you book 8 days OR 10 days, we can still provide a visa that will be valid for 30 days.
 After Tibet, the same visa can be used in mainland China.